 On the other hand, the club would be referred to as ‘too flat’ if its heel is too high and causes the club’s toe to dig into the ground.
 This would usually open the clubface at impact and send the ball flying to the right.

 Therefore, you can pick a clue on your club’s angle from your divot.
 Deeper divots in the toe might indicate that your lie angle is too flat.
 Otherwise, deeper divots on the heel show that your lie angle is upright.
+These are just some of the common golf terms that every golfer should know.

 It’s important to understand that the right lie angle would not necessarily be dictated by how the clubhead sits at the address.
 Instead, it’ll be dictated by the club’s interaction with the ground at impact.